Owais-Ahmed7/react-scheduler-pro/README.md

-# React Scheduler Pro Component
+# React Scheduler Pro

+React Scheduler Pro is a lightweight and powerful event Calender.
+React Scheduler Pro – your essential toolkit for effortlessly managing schedules and events within your React applications.

 ## Installation